syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

 }
 {% endhighlight %}

-The screenshots shows the output of reordering items by drag and drop in SfListView.
+The screenshot shows the output of reordering items by drag and drop in SfListView.
 You can download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/DRAGAN~1-54215034.ZIP)

 ![](SfListView_images/SfListView-ItemReordering.gif)